 Recovery from breast lift surgery

-After several days you’ll be able to move around comfortably, though your cosmetic surgeon will likely tell you to avoid straining, bending and lifting for a few weeks after the surgery.
+After several days you’ll be able to move around comfortably, though your plastic surgeon will likely tell you to avoid straining, bending and lifting for a few weeks after the surgery.
 You may need to sleep on your back for several weeks and you will need to wear a special support bra for a period of time.
 It’s likely that you will need to stay home from work for a few days to a week.